-All visitors to school property are required to report to the visitor's entrance station and show proper identification and clear the district's security screening identification system.
-Visitors must sign the visitors' log, except on those occasions when large groups of parents and friends are invited onto school property, visitors are not required to sign in but must follow school officials' instructions and rules applicable to visitors.
-Visitors must receive permission from the building principal or other administrator to remain on school property and wear a visitor's badge at all times.
-When leaving school property, visitors must return their badges.
+All visitors to school property are required to report to the visitor's entrance station and receive permission to remain on school property.
+All visitors must show proper identification, and wear a visitor's badge.
+When leaving the school, visitors must return their badge.
+On those occasions when large groups of parents and friends are invited onto school property, visitors are not required to sign in but must follow school officials' instructions.
 Persons on school property without permission will be directed to leave and may be subject to criminal prosecution.

-Except as provided in the following paragraph, any person wishing to confer with a staff member must contact that staff member by telephone or email to make an appointment.
+Except as provided in the next paragraph, any person wishing to confer with a staff member should contact that staff member by telephone or email to make an appointment.
 Conferences with teachers are held, to the extent possible, outside school hours or during the teacher's conference/preparation period.